-Reflecting their roots in the now-defunct Radioman and Data Processing Technician ratings, ITs also deal with data transmission systems including “fiber optics, digital microwave, and tactical and commercial satellites” (Navy Enlisted Occupational Standards.)
-They also manage cryptologic communication equipment (machines that perform the digital age equivalent of translating secret code) and transmit secure messages between naval commands.
+ITs also deal with data-transmission systems including fiber optics, digital microwave, and tactical and commercial satellites (Navy Enlisted Occupational Standards).
+They also manage cryptologic communication equipment (machines that perform the digital-age equivalent of translating secret code) and transmit secure messages between naval commands.

-ITs begin their careers with basic training at Great Lakes Illinois, like all other sailors.
-Technical education commences in Pensacola Florida at Corry Station, home of the Navy’s Center for Information Dominance (which wins the prize for making IT sound like a department aboard the Death Star.)
+ITs begin their careers with basic training (like all sailors) at Naval Station Great Lakes in Illinois.
+Technical education commences in Pensacola, Florida at Corry Station, home of the Navy’s Center for Information Dominance (which wins the prize for making IT sound like a department aboard the Death Star).

 According to the Navy’s recruiting website, the 22-week course covers everything “from technical preparation in database design to computer networking to working closely with operating communications systems.”
 Because Navy ITs deal with networks across the globe -- in offices, aboard ships, and on battlefields -- training also includes work with radio frequencies and satellite communications.